American Beautyberry: A Showstopper Native Plant

 Propagating Beautyberry Plants

-You can propagate beauty berry easily by cutting soft wood cuttings in the spring.
+You can propagate beauty berry easily by cutting soft wood cuttings from new growth in the spring.
 Add a bit of rooting hormone to the end of the cutting before potting.
 You can also grow the plant from seed.
 I like to get American Beautyberry seeds from Native American Seed.

 Make sure to get my list of gardening tools used by the pros to help you when planting your beautyberry!